SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### /usr

-Data within /usr should be usable on any FHS-compliant host, ergo data specific to host or time should not go in /usr
+Data within /usr should be usable on any FHS-compliant host, ergo data specific to host or time should not go in /usr.
+Data within /usr should be read-only

 ###### bins